-The BC Heritage Awards celebrate outstanding achievements and best practices that have impacted and strengthened all forms of heritage as a valued cultural resource.
+The Heritage BC Awards celebrate outstanding achievements and best practices that have impacted and strengthened all forms of heritage as a valued cultural resource.

 They recognize the achievements of individuals, organizations, groups, businesses, and local and regional governments in communities across BC.